Liberia - Country Commercial Guide

 Transportation

 Most roads in Liberia are unpaved and many interior roads become practically impassible during the May through October rainy season.
 Roberts International Airport (RIA), the country’s only international airport, is located near a town called Harbel, about 40 miles (64 km) east of Monrovia.
-In April 2021, the government began the expansion and reconstruction of the RIA highway, which stretches nearly 28 miles from the main airport to the ELWA Junction in Paynesville.
-When completed, the four-lane road will be the most convenient route from the RIA to the capital Monrovia.
+In April 2021, the government began the expansion and reconstruction of the highway from the airport to the ELWA Junction in Paynesville.
+When it is completed, the four-lane highway will be the most convenient route between the airport and the capital Monrovia.
 Few car rental agencies or taxi services in Monrovia offer onsite airport services upon request, but taxi or car rental services can be pre-arranged with hotels or by contacting a stand-alone rental service.
 James Spriggs Payne Airport is a smaller single runway airport located in Monrovia and provides limited domestic or regional flights.
 For further travel advice, please visit the U.S. Department of State International Travel Information for Liberia webpage and the Overseas Security Advisory Council (OSAC) Liberia webpage.

-The marginal wharf (main pier) of the Freeport of Monrovia is 600 meters long and capable of berthing three to four ships, depending on the vessel size.
-The Port of Buchanan is located 272 kilometers southeast of Monrovia and is the country’s second largest port.
-Concession companies mainly use the port as an outlet for the mining and timber industries.
-Greenville and Harper Ports are largely used to ship logs and timber.
+The Freeport of Monrovia is Liberia’s largest port and main destination for cargo.
+Its main pier is 600 meters long and capable of berthing three to four ships, depending on the vessel size.
+The second largest port, the Port of Buchanan, is about 90 miles southeast of Monrovia and used mainly by large concession companies to export minerals and timber.
+Smaller, less developed ports in Greenville and Harper Ports are used largely to ship logs, timber, and palm oil.

 Language